jmd-dk/concept/_sources/tutorial/gadget.rst.txt

 homogeneous system, it is far from isotropic.

 .. note::
-   The reason for the ``-c`` command-line options above is to produce a render which more clearly shows what we're after.
-Playing around with the given values is encouraged.
-Their function should quickly become apparent.
+   Adding the ``render3D_options`` parameter above tunes the render so that it more clearly shows what we're after.
+Indeed, a more interesting render is obtained by not adding this parameter.

 The strong anisotropy of the particles is inherited from the grid on which they are (pre-)initialised.
 This grid-like structure of the particle